High Jump Penultimate Step And Its Mystery.

 What is the purpose of a good second-to-last step?
 The answer is determined by looking forward to the last step or Ultimate Step!

 No matter how you view the mechanics of the second-to-last step, it must set up the body to transition into the takeoff step.
 The takeoff step and body angles are universally agreed on.
-Below is a blurry photo of what I consider one of the best examples of the takeoff body angles.
+Below is a blurry photo of what I consider as one of the best examples of the takeoff body angles.
 The penultimate step MUST prepare the jumper to fall into these angles!